 Unlike the previous model, Monochrome is not a separate lens, and P30 Pro only relies on the software treatment for B/W photos.

 Huawei P30 Pro confronts the sun or backlit areas quite adequately; the HDR mode or not, AI is pretty helpful in such conditions to equally lit the foreground objects.
 Even when the subject is human, the skin tones are captured with quite a balance; however, backgrounds turn overexposed.

 In the following images, P30 Pro’s HDR mode has managed to control the sunlight for capturing more details of the mosque.

-In the low light conditions, the standard camera works equally good and maintains an outstanding balance between colors and exposure.
-At night, it by far exceeds the performance of P20 Pro and Mate 20 Pro, yet, the Galaxy S10 Plus bites the dust when shooting in the pitch-black situation.
+The standard camera works equally well in low light conditions and maintains an outstanding balance between colors and exposure.
+At night, it by far exceeds the performance of the P20 Pro and Mate 20 Pro, yet, the Galaxy S10 Plus bites the dust when shooting in the pitch-black situation.

-The camera has preserved the details of not just the minarets closer to us in the picture below, but also the ones that are far away.
+The camera has preserved the details of the minarets closer to us in the picture below and the ones that are far away.
 Though it disseminates light from an artificial source at night, you still get a well-lit image in the dark.